lar-mo/registration-rbac/README.md

 Credit Card validation - There are three checks for the three fields (credit card number, expiration date, CVC):

-\*\*\* *This is just for demonstration purposes.
-The transmission and storage of a credit card number, expiration date, and CVC should be handled securely to protect against fraudulent use.* \*\*\*

 1. The form uses "pattern" with a regex expression that covers the formats of all the major credit cards.
-2. There is a credit card validator script on the backend that is performed when the form is submitted.
+2. \*\*\* There is a credit card validator script on the backend that is performed when the form is submitted. \*\*\*
 3. An expiration date must be current month and current year, or later.
 This is done with Javascript on the form.

+> *#2 - This is just for demonstration purposes.
+The transmission and storage of a credit card number, expiration date, and CVC should be handled securely to protect against fraudulent use.
+Only the creditcard is sent with the form but no information is saved in the database.*

 The month will not be in the past currently as the first year is the current year, 2019.
 Future enhancement might be to dynamically populate the year pull-down and only include current and future years.